ATlexEide/Discord-bot/README.md

 > - Node server ✔️
 > - Minecraft server ✔️
 > - Plugin for event listening on server(WIP) ✔️
-> - Communicate the right data between servers
+> - Communicate the right data between servers ✔️
-> - Display data with bot
+> - Display data with bot ✔️
+> - Add more listeners and expand functionality
 >
 > Tools I need to implement to achieve this:
 >